konstantinpachemski/mozok-fullstack/README.md

-# Nextjs + Nestjs TypeScript TypeORM JWT PostgreSQL Project
+# Nextjs + Nestjs TypeScript TypeORM PostgreSQL Project

 This is a fullstack project that uses `Next.js` for the frontend and `Nest.js` for the backend.